Theory of mind: Language

 Another explanation of the relationship between language and theory of mind development has to do with a child's understanding of mental-state words such as "think" and "believe".
 Since a mental state is not something that one can observe from behavior, children must learn the meanings of words denoting mental states from verbal explanations alone, requiring knowledge of the syntactic rules, semantic systems, and pragmatics of a language.
 Studies have shown that understanding of these mental state words predicts theory of mind in four-year-olds.

 A third hypothesis is that the ability to distinguish a whole sentence ("Jimmy thinks the world is flat") from its embedded complement ("the world is flat") and understand that one can be true while the other can be false is related to theory of mind development.
-Recognizing these sentential complements as being independent of one another is a relatively complex syntactic skill and correlates with increased scores on theory of mind tasks in children.
+Recognizing these complements as being independent of one another is a relatively complex syntactic skill and correlates with increased scores on theory of mind tasks in children.

 There is also evidence that the areas of the brain responsible for language and theory of mind are closely connected.
 The temporoparietal junction (TPJ) is involved in the ability to acquire new vocabulary, as well as to perceive and reproduce words.
 The TPJ also contains areas that specialize in recognizing faces, voices, and biological motion, and in theory of mind.
 Since all of these areas are located so closely together, it is reasonable to suspect that they work together.
 Studies have reported an increase in activity in the TPJ when patients are absorbing information through reading or images regarding other peoples' beliefs but not while observing information about physical control stimuli.